-An overview of the profiles is listed at http://www.ihe.net/Profiles.
+An overview of the profiles is listed at https://wiki.ihe.net/index.php/Profiles#IHE Patient Care Device Profiles.

-290 2.4 Product Implementations
+2.4 Product Implementations 300

 As described in detail in the IHE Technical Frameworks General Introduction, an implementer chooses specific profiles, actors, and options to implement for their product.
 To comply with an actor in an IHE profile, a system must perform all the required transactions required for that actor in that profile.